mlroger5/prism-lab/content/authors/taylur/_index.md

 user_groups:
   - Graduate Research Assistants
 ---

-Taylur Loera is a first-year graduate student in the Master of Arts in Psychological Research program at Texas State University.
-Taylur previously graduated from Texas A&M University - San Antonio with a Bachelor of Science in Psychology.
-Her research interests focus primarily on substance use, disordered eating, and suicide.
-Taylur is committed to improving health outcomes in underrepresented communities.
+Taylur Loera is a second-year graduate student in the MAPR program at Texas State University.
+She previously graduated from Texas A&M University- San Antonio with a Bachelor of Science degree in Psychology.
+Her research interests include suicide, substance use, and disordered eating.

-After graduate school, Taylur plans to obtain a PhD in Clinical Psychology, with the intention to integrate research, clinical practice, and teaching.
+After completing her masters, Taylur plans to obtain a PhD in Clinical Psychology.

-In her free time, Taylur enjoys traveling, reading, and spending time outdoors.
+In her free time, Taylur enjoys yoga and spending time outdoors.

+Taylur also currently serves as one of the PRISM Lab Managers